 Before Westover could obtain an education, she first had to survive working for her father.
 His farm was really a junkyard packed with peril.
 He earned a living by scrapping metal.
 The first half of the book can call to mind Dante’s Inferno: impalings, fractured bones, muscles cut, bodies engulfed in flame, melted skin, crushed skulls, falling off roofs.
 An abusive brother was dangerous, if you consider shoving your sister’s head in a toilet dangerous; I do.
 Schizophrenia and manic-depression are also implicated.
 Westover lays bare the immense need a child has for parental love and approval and, in a sick family, the torture a child will undergo in quest of that approbation.
 A child feels shame and unworthiness when a parent fails to protect them.

 Westover can write.
 Her narrative carries along at a brisk clip and many sentences are beautiful.
 She mentions one of her first teachers after she left home being appalled at her poor grammar but who also glimpsed something.
 She told Westover, “You have a knack for writing.”
 A prescient teacher there.
 Westover never forgot her words.

 I am in awe of the emotional bravery writing this memoir required.
 When you close the book you will be affirmed by what we can accomplish against impossible odds, and the good we are capable of achieving to balance all the bad we manage to do.

 Don’t miss a thing.
-Subscribe to Duane’s blog and posts will be delivered to your inbox.
+Subscribe to Duane’s now infrequent blog and posts will be delivered to your inbox.
 Just click on “Email” in the upper right (under the “Stage Door” image) and follow the simple instructions.
 Only takes a few seconds.
 You’ll then get a confirmation email.